mufflyt/tyler/README.md

 ```

 ### `tyler::get_census_data`
 This function retrieves Census data using `censusapi` for all states' block groups by looping over the specified list of state FIPS codes.
 This only brings back data on females from "B01001_01, 26, 33:49E".
+FIPS codes, or Federal Information Processing Standards codes, are a standardized set of codes used to uniquely identify geographic areas in the United States.
+These codes are assigned to various administrative and geographical entities, such as states, counties, cities, and more.
+We used block groups for the analysis.
+In the United States Census Bureau's geographic hierarchy, a "block group" is a smaller and more detailed geographic unit used for collecting and reporting demographic and statistical data.
+Block groups are subdivisions of census tracts and are typically designed to contain between 600 and 3,000 people, although this can vary depending on the population density of the area.
+Block groups are used as the primary units for collecting detailed demographic and socioeconomic data during the decennial census and the American Community Survey (ACS).
+Census enumerators visit households within each block group to collect information on population, housing, employment, income, education, and more.
+In a densely populated urban area, a block group might represent a city block or a small neighborhood within a larger city.
+For example, a block group could cover a few city blocks in downtown Manhattan, New York City.

 ```r
 all_census_data <- get_census_data(us_fips_list, "your_censusapi_key_here", vintage=2019)